MihirrajDixit/Resources-on-PLS-Schemes/PLS-Schemes.md

 # Resources on PLS Schemes
 This Github repository summarizes a list of Physical Layer Security related Schemes based on Authentication & Encryption mainly based in the telecommunication domain - 4G/5G and beyond.
+The schemes are mainly classified based on the applications and the security features used.

 ---